Quick Guide to Fixing Computer Hardware

 The other option is the website of the disk manufacturer.
 Many offer free downloads of secure erase utilities for their SSDs.

 Unfortunately, some vendors don't provide a secure erase utility for some of their consumer drives.
 In this case, your only option may be to purchase a tool like Parted Magic for $15 (a delivery charge).
-Or, if your goal is just to get rid of your data before giving away the drive, you can instead physically destroy or "shred" the drive.
+Or, if your goal is simply to get rid of your data before giving away the drive, you can instead physically destroy the drive with a heavy hammer.

 Optical Disc -- Disc Stuck in Drive

-You're using your favorite DVD, when yikes!
+You're watching your favorite old DVD, when yikes!
 It gets stuck in the disc drive.
 No matter if you tell software to eject it or unmount it, the drive won't open and give you back your disc.

 Fortunately, this is easy to fix.
 Look closely at the drive face and you'll see tiny hole.
 Stick a straight pin in there and push a lever that will mechanically push out the tray.
 Do this with the computer powered off since it is solely a mechanical procedure.